I have an alter ego!

 historical research.
 A past President of the Central New York Romance

-Writers, she is also a member of Romance Writers of America and
+Writers, she is a member of Novelists Inc.

 Frequently Asked